-Agriculture and fisheries account for 25 per cent of GDP and provide employment to half of the labour force.
-However, agriculture’s contribution to the economy has been declining since the 1980s, and Haiti currently needs to import about 60 per cent of the food that it consumes.
+Agriculture and fisheries account for nearly 20 per cent of GDP and provide employment to half the labour force.
+However, agriculture’s contribution to the economy has been declining since the 1980s, and Haiti must import a significant portion of the agricultural products it consumes.

 Agricultural productivity is severely constrained by a number of factors.
-Small farmers generally lack access to appropriate technology and key production factors, especially irrigation water.
-Post-harvest losses are considerable, often the result of a lack of storage and processing facilities.
-In addition, the condition of road infrastructure is poor, and small farmers and poor rural households have extremely limited access to credit for productive activities.
+Small farmers lack access to technology and key production factors, especially irrigation water.
+Post-harvest losses are considerable, often due to a lack of storage and processing facilities.
+Road infrastructure is poor.
+Small farmers and poor rural households have extremely limited access to credit for productive activities.

-Haiti is highly vulnerable to natural disasters and climate change.
-The southern peninsula is particularly exposed to tropical storms, hurricanes, floods and landslides.
-In the coming years, temperatures are expected to increase, rainfall to decrease, and extreme climatic events to become more frequent and intense.
-The combined impact is expected to lead to soil degradation and decreased yields of irrigated crops.
-Storms will also likely damage or destroy crops, plantations, livestock and infrastructure.
+Compounding these issues, Haiti is highly vulnerable to natural disasters and climate change.
+The southern peninsula is particularly exposed to tropical storms, hurricanes, floods, and landslides.
+In the coming years, temperatures are expected to increase, rainfall will decrease, and extreme climatic events will become more frequent and intense.
+The combined impact is expected to degrade soil and decrease yields of irrigated crops.
+Storms will also likely damage or destroy crops, plantations, livestock, and infrastructure.

-In Haiti, IFAD is a key partner in rural development.
-It has developed strategies, methodologies and support mechanisms to ensure the inclusion of the rural poor in development processes.
+IFAD is a key partner in Haiti’s rural development.
+It has developed strategies, methodologies, and support mechanisms to include the rural poor in development processes.

-Our Country Strategic Opportunities Programme (COSOP) for 2013-2018 is aimed at adopting a holistic approach to natural resource management, facilitating small-scale producers' access to markets and rural finance, and strengthening agriculture-related grass-roots organizations.
+The 2013-2018 Country Strategic Opportunities Programme (COSOP), which was extended until 2021, adopted a holistic approach to natural resource management, facilitating small-scale producers' access to markets and rural finance, and strengthening agriculture-related grass-roots organizations.

-In addition to projects and programmes, Haitians also benefited from relevant tools for supporting community-level socio-economic planning, group micro-project initiatives, microfinance products, and community productive investments, including small-scale irrigation schemes.
+Haitians also benefit from tools for supporting community-level socio-economic planning, micro-project initiatives, microfinance products, and community productive investments.

-- The agricultural sector employs more than half of Haiti’s workforce, over 1 million households.
+- The agricultural sector employs approximately half of Haiti’s workforce.

-- Agriculture is the second contributor to the Gross Domestic Product (GDP) after services, accounting for 21.9 per cent in 2014–2015, but it is uncompetitive against imports.
+- The "agriculture, forestry and fisheries" sector is the second biggest contributor to the Gross Domestic Product after services, accounting for 20.3 per cent of GDP in 2020.